rivelmods/TimeLeap/README.md

 # TimeLeap
-A lightweight commandline timelapse recorder.
+A lightweight timelapse recorder written in python.